St. Teresa's National Secondary School

-St. Teresa's National Secondary School (Sekolah Menengah Kebangsaan St. Teresa) is an all-girls secondary school in Kuching, the capital of the East Malaysian state of Sarawak.
-It was founded in 1885.
+St. Teresa's National Secondary School (Sekolah Menengah Kebangsaan St. Teresa) is an all-girls secondary school in Kuching, in East Malaysia, founded in 1885.
 The school is a mission school partially owned by the government.

 Location

 The school is located opposite St. Joseph's National Secondary School, which is an all-boys school.
 Situated at Jalan Tun Abang Haji Openg, the school comprises five buildings altogether.
 The convent block, built in 1925, holds St. Teresa's Secondary School's Administrative office.